-- the actual capitalization of Silver Spike Investment Corp. at December 31, 2021; and - the capitalization of Silver Spike Investment Corp. as adjusted to reflect the sale of 6,071,429 shares of our common stock in this offering at an expected initial public offering price of \$14.00 per share, after deducting estimated organizational and offering expenses of approximately \$1.715 million payable by us.
-The table does not include any deduction for underwriting discounts and commissions because the Adviser will pay such amounts on our behalf.
+- the actual capitalization of Silver Spike Investment Corp. at June 16, 2021; and - the capitalization of Silver Spike Investment Corp. as adjusted to reflect the sale of 8,928,572 shares of our common stock in this offering at an expected initial public offering price of \$14.00 per share, after deducting the underwriting discounts and commissions paid by us and estimated organizational and offering expenses of approximately \$1.95 million payable by us.